 How you organize your account impacts where your budget goes.
 Organize it thematically into campaigns and ad groups grouped by keyword subject.
-You control your budget from the campaign level within Google AdWords, which means that the ad groups, ads, and keywords below it are subject to its daily budget.
+You control your budget from the campaign level within Google Ads, which means that the ad groups, ads, and keywords below it are subject to its daily budget.

 When structured correctly, your dollars flow to the most impactful keywords — those that convert and have a high volume of impressions.